A couple of days ago I had to write the most tricky article ever.

 2. Create an outline for your article

-Doing this gives you already a sound idea of what you’re going to end up with and is essential for knowing what data you need to look for.
+Doing this gives you a sound idea of what you’ll end up with and is essential for knowing what you need to further research.

 3. Define a goal for each section